sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 ### Scheduler module
 1. Periodically get lifecycle rules of each bucket, based on the Read API of S3.

-2. For each rule, if it is active, then get object list by rule filter based on the List API of S3.
+2. For each rule, if it is Enabled, then get object list by rule filter based on the List API of S3.

 3. For each object get in #2, send a LifecycleActionRequest to datamover through kafka.